Background GradientBackground Gradient

 Inkeep: The Best of Both Worlds and Beyond

-Where Inkeep Stands Out:
+Where Inkeep comes in

-2. Superior Developer Experience:
+2. Better Developer Experience:

-- Simplified Tool Management: Define your MCP servers once and then freely connect them across your workflows.
+• Simplified Tool Management: Define your MCP servers once and then freely connect them across your workflows.
 Moreover, the UI provides at-a-glance clarity on which models each agent is using and which tools each MCP server carries.

 3. Customizable and Powerful Chat UI: